 Method Two: Playing Spotify Playlist on Your Alexa Smart Speaker via the Spotify App

-4. Tap the Playlists choice at the far left edge of the Your Music screen, which the blue arrow points at in the previous screenshot.
+Find the Playlists option at the far left edge of the Your Music screen, which the blue arrow points at in the previous screenshot.
 The system then displays a list of all the playlists currently saved in the current Spotify account.
 We currently have four playlists saved in ours, as shown in the next screenshot.
 In this demo, we’ll be playing the Tom’s Christmas playlist.

-9. Tap the Alexa based speaker you wish to play the playlist through in the above list.
+Select this speaker from a list like the one shown above.
 You may have to scroll the list to find it if you have lots of devices configured in your Spotify account.
 In our case here, we want the playlist to play on our Office speaker.
 Thus, we tapped that entry.

 The Devices menu then disappears, taking you back to the Playing from Playlist screen as shown next.
 Play then stops on the currently playing speaker and moves to the speaker or speaker group just picked.